Ahteesh0/Rock-eBOOT/README.md

 This code has undergone limited testing and may contain errors.
 Use with caution and only if you understand what you are doing and how it works.

+# Note
+This instruction does not cover the creation of an encrypted root partition, as this can be considered a standard Linux configuration procedure.
+The purpose of the actions described in this instruction is to create a secure keys storage in initramfs

 ## Preparation

 Compile patched [U-boot](https://github.com/Ahteesh0/u-boot-orangepi-eboot-poc).
 This code/guide applies to the Orange Pi 5 board with the RK3588S SOC.
 If you're using a board with a different SOC or U-Boot, copy the changes to the appropriate U-Boot version.
 Note that the encryption key address varies depending on the SOC.
 Change the binaries and filenames in the .its files to the appropriate versions if you're using a different SOC.
 The RK3576 requires a slightly different packer, which will be released soon.